carmenalab/emgdecomp/README.md

 ### Parameter Tuning

-See the list of parameters in EmgDecompositionParameters.
-The defaults are set as they were used for Formento et. al, 2021.
+See the list of parameters in [EmgDecompositionParameters](https://github.com/carmenalab/emgdecomp/blob/master/emgdecomp/parameters.py).
+The defaults on `master` are set as they were used for Formento et. al, 2021 and should be reasonable defaults for others.

 ## Acknowledgements
 If you enjoy this package and use it for your research, you can: